-Amended procedure of entry into Japan (Entry Cut-off, PCR Test Certificate, Visa Application) (January 14th, 2021)
+Current procedure of entry into Japan (PCR Test Certificate, Visa Application)

-As of January 14th, 2021, travellers from Australia (including Japanese nationals) will require a printed copy of a negative PCR test certificate and an Individual Written Pledge to enter Japan.
+Travellers from Australia (including those with a valid re-entry permit and Japanese nationals) currently require a printed copy of a negative PCR test certificate and an Individual Written Pledge to enter Japan.
+You will also need to fill out a questionnaire and install some smart phone applications, so please read the following information carefully.

 A medical institution should fill in this format of test certificate (Word document).